dicksonlaw583/JsonStruct/README.md

 ## Installation

 Get the current beta asset package and associated documentation from [the releases page](https://github.com/dicksonlaw583/JsonStruct/releases).

-## Limitations

-- Only the following types are supported (the `thing` placeholder type):
-	- String
-	- Number
-	- Array
-	- Struct
-	- Undefined
-	- Boolean
-- Structs built using constructors and the `new` operator will not retain their `instanceof()` type.
-- Circular references are not supported, and will crash if given as input.
+Simply extract everything to your project, including the extension and the companion scripts.
+Once you do that, you may optionally change the options in `__JSONS_CONFIG__` to suit your project's needs.

 ## Contributing to JSON Struct